PMBio/deeprvat/docs/practical.md

 ## Model architecture

-We found no benefit to using architectures larger than that used in this work, though we conjecture that larger architectures may provide some benefit with larger training data and more annotations.
+We found no benefit to using architectures larger than that used in the [DeepRVAT pupblication](https://www.biorxiv.org/content/10.1101/2023.07.12.548506v2) which can be found here `deeprvat/pretrained_models/config.yaml`.
+Though we conjecture that larger architectures may provide some benefit with larger training data and more annotations.
 We performed limited experimentation with the aggregation function used and found the maximum to give better results than the sum.
 However, exploring other choices or a learned aggregation remains open.

 ## Training traits and seed genes